Innovative Solutions for Treating

-From advanced filtration systems to biological treatment processes, the options for tackling this issue have expanded significantly.
+From advanced water treatment clarification systems including Zeoturb, to biological treatment processes and advanced filtration systems, the options for tackling this issue have expanded significantly.
 Let’s explore some of the most promising solutions being employed in the industry today.

 Table of Contents:

-Before diving into more advanced techniques, it’s worth reviewing some of the conventional methods that still play an important role in mining wastewater treatment:
+Before exploring more advanced techniques, it’s worth reviewing some of the conventional methods that still play an important role in mining wastewater treatment:

 Sedimentation and Clarification